- April 16, 2020

 5. The UK government’s “Nudge Unit” was created based on research by Nobel Prize winning Booth faculty

 The UK’s Behavioural Insights Unit was a government department focused on using behavioural economic insights to inform UK government policy.
 Coined the ‘Nudge Unit’ after Nobel laureate and Booth professor Richard Thaler’s award-winning book, "Nudge", the unit has grown to a global social purpose company with offices around the world.
-Their work has had significant influence on UK policy, including the recent change to have people opt out of organ donation rather than opt in.

 6. Our faculty serve in high places – including the Bank of England